Welcome

 Introduction

-A contract is breached when a party fails to perform as promised.
-Not all breaches are equal: some are so serious that they excuse the other party’s performance, while others are minor and only give rise to damages.
-The MBE tests your ability to distinguish between material and partial breach, understand anticipatory repudiation, and know the consequences for each.
+A contract is breached when a party fails to perform as promised once its duty to perform has become absolute.
+Not all breaches are equal: some are so serious that they excuse the other party’s performance and allow suit for total breach, while others are minor and only give rise to damages with the contract continuing in force.

 Types of Breach: Material vs. Partial